-Rose is a freelance writer for The American Journal of Managed Care® (AJMC®), where she previously worked as an editor.
+Rose is a managing editor at The American Journal of Managed Care® (AJMC®).

 She has a BA in journalism & media studies and Spanish from Rutgers University.
 You can connect with Rose on LinkedIn.